R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 because the encryption used by Conclave means you can trust that the mail was encrypted by an entity holding the private key matching this public key.
 If your enclave recognises the public key this feature can be used as a form of user authentication.

-In this simple tutorial we only care about the body and sender public key.
+In this simple tutorial we only care about the body.
 We reverse the bytes in the mail body and then create a response mail that will be encrypted to the sender.
 It contains the reversed bytes.
-We use the `createMail` method to do this.
-It gives us back a `MutableMail` object, which is a builder with setters we can use to control the sequence number, topic and so on.
-Once we've done configuring it to our liking we pass it to `postMail` which performs the encryption and delivers the newly encrypted mail to the host.
+We use the `postOffice` method to do this.
+It gives us back a post office object, which is a factory for creating encrpted mail.
+Because we want to create a response, we pass in the original mail to `postOffice` and it will give us an instance which is configured to encrypt mail back to the sender.
+It will also use the same topic as the original mail. `encryptMail` will encrypt the reversed bytes and add on the authenticated header.
+The resulting mail bytes are passed to `postMail` which delivers it to the host.
 It will emerge in a callback we're about to configure.

 !!! tip
     You can post mail anytime and to anyone you like.
 It doesn't have to be a response to the sender, you can post